 Toys are essential in fighting your pet’s boredom – just make sure that they’re free of anything that could harm your pet:

-- Make sure that your pet’s toys are an appropriate for an animal of their size.
-Avoid anything that has string, ribbon, or small pieces that would be easy for your pet to break off and swallow.
+- Make sure that your pet’s toys are appropriate for an animal of their size.
+Avoid anything that has a string, ribbon, or small pieces that would be easy for your pet to break off and swallow.
 If they have toys with any materials that could be harmful, take steps to remove those materials, or replace those toys with something better for them.

 - Check any toys that you choose for toxic materials.
 Many times, toys have adhesives that could make your pet sick if ingested.